Chue Lay: Career

-2014: Breakthrough and rising popularity

-In 2014, she starred in her debut series Forever Mandalay, where she played the main role with Aung Min Khant, Han Lin Thant, Aung Yay Chan, and May Me Kyaw Kyaw, aired on MRTV-4 in February 2014.
-The series gained great success in series history in Myanmar.
-She then starred in her second television drama Pan Nu Thway Season 2, aired on MRTV-4 in 2014 and which received positive reviews for her portrayal of the character Chue Lay, which led to increased popularity for her.
-And later, she changed her name Nay Inzara into Chue Lay.
+In 2014, she starred in her debut series Forever Mandalay, playing a lead role alongside Aung Min Khant, Han Lin Thant, Aung Yay Chan, and May Me Kyaw Kyaw.
+The series aired on MRTV-4 in February 2014 and became a major success in Myanmar television.
+She then appeared in her second drama, Pan Nu Thway Season 2, which aired on MRTV-4 later that year.
+Her portrayal of the character Chue Lay received positive reviews and brought her wider recognition.
+Following this, she adopted Chue Lay as her stage name.

-2015–present: Breaking into the big screen and success

-In 2015, she portrayed the female lead in her debut big-screen film Sign of Moe Pan Pwint, alongside Han Lin Thant and May Myint Mo.
-The film was premiered in Myanmar cinemas on 14 September 2018, which earned her a nomination for the 2018 Myanmar Academy Award for Best Supporting Actress.
+She portrayed the female lead in her debut 2018 big-screen film Sign of Moe Pan Pwint, alongside Han Lin Thant and May Myint Mo.
+The role earned her a nomination for the 2018 Myanmar Academy Award for Best Supporting Actress.

-Then she had to play in several series; Lu Yee Chun (Sophisticated Person) in 2015, Po Ywae Hla Thaw Ma Net Phyan (Prettier Tomorrow) and Kan Kan Ei A Kyo in 2016, Yatha Mawkun Alinkar, Shwe Phoo Sar Sone Yar Myay (The Land of Real Love) and Happy Beach: Season 2 in 2018, Chit Ya Par Thaw Nway (Lovely Chit Nway) and Nway Lel Nya Ye La Min (The Moon in Mid-summer Night) in 2019.
+She went on to appear in several television series throughout the 2010s.
+Her credits include Lu Yee Chun (Sophisticated Person) in 2015; Po Ywae Hla Thaw Ma Net Phyan (Prettier Tomorrow) and Kan Kan Ei A Kyo in 2016; Yatha Mawkun Alinkar, Shwe Phoo Sar Sone Yar Myay (The Land of Real Love), and Happy Beach: Season 2 in 2018; and Chit Ya Par Thaw Nway (Lovely Chit Nway) and Nway Lel Nya Ye La Min (The Moon in a Midsummer Night) in 2019.
 She also played in some films like Kyaw Kyar A Mhwe Sein Wi Nyin and Bar Nyar Bar Nyar in 2019, Thaung Tike Ka Kyar Say Thar (May the Universe Hear It) in 2020.
 Now she is preparing for her next series Tharaphu (The Crown), a famous novel by Khin Hnin Yu.

+She starred in a military propaganda short film Those Who Will Gallop Through History (ခေတ်သမိုင်းကို ဒုန်းစိုင်းမည့်သူများ), produced by the junta and released on October 25, 2025.
+The film depicts events from the 2021 military coup to the planned general election, portraying the Civil Disobedience Movement (CDM), youth emigration, and armed resistance groups in a critical light.
+Following its release, she faced public criticism over her involvement in the film.
+State media reported that legal action would be taken against individuals who publicly criticized the production.